COVID-19 and Seasonal Flu 2022-2023

-It is important that patients receive accurate education regarding prevention, testing, and treatment of flu and COVID-19.
+It is important that patients receive accurate education regarding prevention, testing, and treatment of both flu and COVID-19.
 The application of knowledge should help to reduce the number of infections, increase testing, and implement treatment initiatives.

 There are steps that individuals can take to prevent contracting the flu.
 The most important step is to receive an annual flu vaccine (see also “2022–2023 Influenza Vaccine” later in this course).
 Children younger than 6 months are at risk but too young to be vaccinated.
 People who care for infants should be vaccinated instead.